Sunishka-Sharma/anthropic-philosophy-portfolio/README - Selected Philosophy Papers for Anthropic.md

 I enrolled in **every philosophy elective offered at IIIT-Delhi** and received a **perfect GPA (10/10)** in all of them.
 These courses were taught by scholars with active research in ethics, philosophy of technology, and political theory.

 Notably, IIIT-Delhi uses a **relative, weighted GPA system** — meaning GPA is not awarded based on absolute marks but on comparative performance.
-In these philosophy courses, **only two students** (myself included) received a GPA of 9 or above.
+In these philosophy courses, **only 2-3 students** (myself included) received a GPA of 9 or above.
 I took these electives **alongside Master’s and PhD students**, many of whom had extensive backgrounds in philosophy or the social sciences.

 ### 📘 Philosophy Courses Completed with Distinction